Recreational marijuana laws in the United States

 Oftentimes, recreational stores are not permitted to provide medical advice to customers, although you can still shop at them as a medical patient.
 Some shops are also dual-licensed, meaning they can cater to the needs of both recreational and medical consumers.
 Medical dispensaries and dual-licensed shops are better equipped to answer patient questions.

-States where recreational marijuana is legal
+Recreational weed states: States where adult-use marijuana is legal

 Below is a list of states and territories that have legalized marijuana for adult use.
 Click on the name of the state to navigate to more information about its marijuana laws.